 When to Absorb Travel Costs:

-Regular maintenance contracts where travel is built into monthly rates
+Regular maintenance contracts where travel is built into the monthly rates

-High-value jobs where travel represents less than 10% of total cost
+High-value jobs where travel represents less than 10% of the total cost

 Competitive situations where travel fees might cost you the job